khanmaster/eng_67_sql_creating_db/README.md

-creating DB using Azure Studio
+# Creating DB using Azure Studio

 ``` sql
 -- Create a new database called 'SHAHRUKH'